neondatabase/website/content/docs/guides/prisma-tutorial.md

 ### Create a new record

 Add a query to the `main()` function in your `query.ts` file that creates a new record in the `Elements` table and logs the result to the console.
-Add the following code:
+With the query added, your `query.ts` file will look like this:

 ```ts
 import { PrismaClient } from '@prisma/client'